 At the end of last year, Forbes reported millennials, specifically, were three times more likely to use such apps over baby boomers.

 With financial stresses like tuition, student aid and loans, housing costs and general expenses, there’s a hefty cloud of financial burden looming over us at all times.
+If you are struggling you can save money if you compare energy here, and switch to a cheaper provider.
 These apps seemed to be the tech world’s answer to millennials’ pressing concerns, offering personalized money management right at our fingertips.

 But it’s more than just personal finance.